Siege (1925 film)

 Siege is a 1925 American silent drama film directed by Svend Gade and starring Virginia Valli, Eugene O'Brien, and Mary Alden.

 Plot

 As described in a film magazine review, a strong willed woman rules over her relatives and the town with an iron hand.
 She is the owner of a large industrial plant.
 No one has ever dared to oppose her until her son Kenyon appears with his wife Frederika.
-The wife is a modern young woman and just as dominent a personality, and she refuses to be cowed by her mother-in-law. a misunderstanding develops, but she is reconciled to her husband, and eventually she breaks the proud spirit of the older woman.
+The wife is a modern young woman and just as dominant a personality, and she refuses to be cowed by her mother-in-law.
+A misunderstanding develops, but she is reconciled to her husband, and eventually she breaks the proud spirit of the older woman.